tannvdts/meditek_react_components/README.md

 Using:

-> *Nếu trueValue không xác định thì trueValue mặc định là true,
+> *trueValue: default true,
 >
-> *Nếu falseValue không xác định thì falseValue mặc định là false
+> *falseValue: default false,
 >
-> *Khi checkbox được checked thì gía trị trả về sẽ là trueValue
+> *If checkbox is checked, return trueValue,
 >
-> *Khi checkbox unchecked thì gía trị trả về sẽ là falseValue
+> *If checkbox is uncheck, return falseValue,
 >
-> Sử dụng thêm props **name** trong trường hợp 1 hàm onChangeValue sử
+> Using props **name** in case  reuse onChangeValue function for more tags
-> dụng cho nhiều form input tag